89luca89/distrobox/docs/usage/distrobox-create.md

 				this will be useful to either rename an existing distrobox or have multiple copies of the same environment.
 	--home/-H		select a custom HOME directory for the container.
 Useful to avoid host's home littering with temp files.
-	--help/-h:		show this message
+	--volume		additional volumes to add to the container --additional-flags/-a:	additional flags to pass to the container manager command --help/-h:		show this message
 	--verbose/-v:		show more verbosity
 	--version/-V:		show version